Microsoft 'Link to Windows' actually works now

 Enable background refresh — Link to Windows

-• Sign in to your Microsoft Account then use the QR Code to connect 'Link to Windows' to your PC
+• Sign in to your Microsoft Account, then scan the QR code shown in Phone Link on your PC to pair the two devices.

-A slight caution about Android system apps
+A note on Android system apps

 Setting up — Link to Windows on your iPhone